 Foreign-language recordings present a unique problem in the federal court system because proceedings are conducted in English and because jurors cannot decipher content from original recordings for themselves.
 In the case of foreign-language recordings, two questions arise: 1) whether the original foreign-language recordings must be admitted into evidence and presented to the jury and 2) whether an English translation transcript may be offered as substantive evidence of content rather than merely as an aid to understanding.
 Professor Richter explained that the majority in the recent Tenth Circuit opinion in United States v.
-Chavez performed a plain language recordings in the same way that it applies to English language recordings, requiring admission of the original recording as primary evidence with an English transcript offered only as an aid to understanding.
+Chavez performed a plain language interpretation of Rule 1002 and held that the Best Evidence rule applies to foreign-language recordings in the same way that it applies to English language recordings, requiring admission of the original recording as primary evidence with an English transcript offered only as an aid to understanding.
 The majority reversed a drug distribution conviction where the trial court permitted the prosecution to admit an English transcript of a mostly Spanish recording as substantive evidence without admitting the original recording itself.